Aegis1808/Intrusion_Detection/README.md

 establishment of robust security measures for wireless payment systems and enable secure integrated network management, leading to error-free operations and improved performance.
-In conclusion, my study showcases the efficacy of integrating correlation-based feature selection with neural networks for enhancing anomaly detection in intrusion detection systems.
+\n In conclusion, my study showcases the efficacy of integrating correlation-based feature selection with neural networks for enhancing anomaly detection in intrusion detection systems.
 The proposed model exhibits superior performance compared to existing techniques, offering promising prospects for securing computer networks and IoT